Sophie Bolich

 During a visit to Milwaukee on Tuesday, President Joe Biden announced new funding and a significant deadline for the ongoing effort to eliminate lead from drinking water.

-Addressing a crowd of approximately 200 at the Department of Public Works field headquarters, 3850 N. 35th St., Biden highlighted $2.6 billion in additional funding for drinking water upgrades and lead pipe replacements, with an initial allocation of $43 million specifically for Wisconsin.
+Addressing a crowd of approximately 200 at the city Department of Public Works field headquarters, 3850 N. 35th St., Biden highlighted $2.6 billion in additional funding for drinking water upgrades and lead pipe replacements, with an initial allocation of $43 million specifically for Wisconsin.

 He also introduced a mandate from the U.S. Environmental Protection Agency (EPA) requiring drinking water systems to replace all lead service lines by 2037, 10 years after the rule goes into effect.